Before you slather on another generous layer of sunscreen on your face or body, and go into the sun, you need to read this!

 Avoid oxybenzone and retinyl palmitate.
 Many effective products contain one or both compounds — oxybenzone and retinyl palmitate — that the EWG specifically suggests avoiding.
 Oxybenzone is an endocrine disrupter, the EWG says, and retinyl palmitate is a form of topical vitamin A that some animal studies suggest may be linked to an increased risk of skin cancer.”

-Five Sunscreen “Red Flags” To Look Out For
+Sunscreen Could Be Causing Skin Cancer: What To Look Out For

 EWG’s “Hall of Shame” features sunscreen products that embody the worst of the worst when it comes to sun protection.
 You can spot these products by being aware of these red flags: